-Your comments will be used to inform the development of a draft Integrated Transport Strategy.
+Your comments have been used to inform the Integrated Transport Strategy

 Walking is a free, sustainable and convenient alternative to car travel for short trips.
 Council is seeking to encourage more walking as an alternative to short private vehicle trips in Bayside.